Can You Mix Creatine With Juice? (And, Is It More Effective)

 Creatine is optimal to take pre-workout because the creatine levels in the body will be increased in time for exercise.
 The carbohydrates in the juice will provide a fuel source for the workout.

-Athletes are able to maintain higher training intensity and improve the quality of their workouts when they have an increased total amount of creatine in their bodies.
+Athletes can maintain higher training intensity and improve the quality of their workouts when they have an increased total amount of creatine in their bodies.

 If it is not practical for you to wait until pre-workout, or if you are more likely to forget if you don’t do it first thing in the morning, it is better to create an easy-to-remember routine than to risk forgetting to take your creatine.

-A commonly-cited study shows that creatine supplementation can reduce the negative impacts of sleeplessness, but this study does NOT discuss the timing of supplementation, meaning that it is not necessary to take creatine before bed to get these benefits.
+A commonly cited study shows that creatine supplementation can reduce the negative impacts of sleeplessness, but this study does NOT discuss the timing of supplementation, meaning that it is unnecessary to take creatine before bed to get these benefits.

 Mixing Creatine With Juice vs. Water: Which is Better?